ddoeppner/ONE-Record/Documentation_website/docs/API-Security/notifications.md

 ## Security

-To engage with the "Send Notifications" endpoint, a client needs to be authenticated.
+To engage with the "Receive Notifications" endpoint, a client needs to be authenticated.
 If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.

 ## Example 1A